 The categories for GA appointments include master's level and doctoral-level students.
 A student working directly toward a doctor's degree without earning a master's degree will be considered the same as a master's degree student until the student has earned 30 graduate semester hours.
 Mid-year adjustments in a graduate assistant's salary will not be made.

-A Graduate Assistant is entitled to register by paying the tuition fees and other fees or charges required for Texas residents without regard to the length of time the assistant has resided in Texas if the assistant is employed at least one-half time (.50 FTE), is enrolled in a minimum of six semester credit hours, and is working in a position which relates to her/his degree program.
-The student should complete the Request for In-State Tuition Form for Graduate Assistants, have it signed by the chair of the department and forward to the Graduate School as an e-mail attachment.
+A Graduate Assistant is entitled to register by paying the tuition fees and other fees or charges required for Texas residents without regard to the length of time the assistant has resided in Texas if the assistant is employed at least one-half time (.50 FTE), is enrolled in a minimum of five semester credit hours, and is working in a position which relates to her/his degree program.
+The student should complete the Request for In-State Tuition Form for Graduate Assistants, have it signed by the chair of the department, and forward it to the Graduate School as an e-mail attachment.
 The form must be submitted by the 12th class day of long semesters, the 4th class day of summer sessions.
 Graduate School personnel will approve the request for in-state tuition and forward the form to the Registrar’s Office.